-The information provided in this booklet does not replace the professional medical advice and information provided by a medical practitioner or members of your child's healthcare team.
-If you have any further questions about inflammatory bowel disease, please contact your child's medical practitioner or healthcare team.
+The information in this booklet does not replace any of the information or advice provided by a medical practitioner and other members of your healthcare team.
+If you have any further questions about inflammatory bowel disease, please contact your doctor.